FelixsGit/IV1201-Project/README.md

         return person;
     }
 ```
-By doing it like this one could easily add on more functionality in a quick and easy way.
+**This is one way to use our application and or add on more functionality.*
+**There are plenty more of functionality in the application, we recommend that you look through the code and the existing JavaDoc for a greater understanding**

 ### Contributing
 We perfer a dm if you are willing to contribute to this project.